NamhoGim/Effective-Java-3E/chapter04/item15/README.md

 - **package-private**: The member is accessible from any class in the package where it is declared.
                        Technically known as *default* access, this is the access level you get if no access modifier specified (except for interface members, which are public by default).

+- **protected**: The member is accessible from subclasses of the class where it is declared and from any class in the package where it is declared.

 - **public**: The member is accessible from anywhere.